Emily Ratajkowski and Bella Hadid Dance the Night Away in a Cheeky Vid

 In a cheeky video posted to the social media platform Wednesday night, the models dance the night away on a boat, and Hadid can’t seem to keep her hands to herself.

-The social media stars, both clad in off-the-shoulder tops and jeans, are getting down to the music when Hadid gets handsy and grabs at Ratajkowski’s chest before the two explode in laughter.
+The social media stars, both clad in off-the-shoulder tops and jeans (shop a similar style to Hadid's True Religion pair here), are getting down to the music when Hadid gets handsy and grabs at Ratajkowski’s chest before the two explode in laughter.
 “She loves me,” EmRata jokes in the caption.

 VIDEO: Emily Ratajkowski Literally Stops Traffic in Her Lingerie